iankohdes/iankohdes.github.io/content/posts/0001-setting-up-hugo-and-blowfish.md

 remote: error: GH007: Your push would publish a private email address.
 ```

 This never happened to me in GitLab because I could keep my repo private.
-But this is GitHub, and in order to mitigate the issue one can consule [this Stack Overflow thread](https://stackoverflow.com/questions/43863522/error-your-push-would-publish-a-private-email-address).
+But this is GitHub, and in order to mitigate the issue one can consult [this Stack Overflow thread](https://stackoverflow.com/questions/43863522/error-your-push-would-publish-a-private-email-address).
 Simply put, set the global user e-mail to GitHub’s anonymised no-reply e-mail address.
 (This address can be obtained [here](https://github.com/settings/emails).)

 ```bash
 git config --global user.email "{ID}+{username}@users.noreply.github.com"